 speaker

 Charlie

-Of course, our next question comes from Maheep Mandeloi of Mizuho.
-Maheep, your line is open, please go ahead.
+Of course, our next question comes from Mahip Mandeloy of Mizuho.
+Mahip, your line is open.
+Please go ahead.

 speaker

 Hey, thanks for taking a question.
-One thing I think on the call, and Pripetra Mosh, you talked about a contract with Hyperscaler.
+One thing I think on the call, you talked about a contract with Hyperscale.
 Could you just talk more about that?
-I know it's like somewhat long dated plan for you but just curious what that product is related to and how to follow up.
+I know it's like somewhat long-dated plan for you, but just curious what that product is related to and how to follow up.

+speaker